akauppi/rg4esm/package/README.md

 - for users; explains how to import and use the package -->

-A re-packaging of [`raygun4js`](https://www.npmjs.com/package/raygun4js) intended for projects that use ECMAScript Modules (ESM) natively in the browser.
+Raygun.com provider for browser-native ECMAScript Modules (ESM) web applications.

 ## Design notes

 The `raygun4js` API shows its age and layers (Oct 2021).
-This client started as a simple wrapper around it, but developed into more of a grooming exercise.
+This client started as a simple wrapper around it, but developed into a re-implementation.
 The goal is to provide a **simple API** that's **fast to learn** and where things simply **work out of the box**.

+Raygun itself has [Issue 266](https://github.com/MindscapeHQ/raygun4js/issues/266) open since 2018 for supporting ESM.

 This is in contrast with the pre-existing client.
 It's complicated and the relationship between client features and where it matters on the dashboard is not obvious (in the author's opinion, of course!).